unreasonablyEffective42/microLisp/README.md

+# This is all mostly out of date and needs a re-write
 MicroLisp is a lightweight lisp interpreter loosely based on the syntax and semantics of the Scheme programming language.

 This is an honors project for my Java programming class at CCD.